I work with teens, couples, and individual adults who qualify as either HSP’s or introverts.

 I put significant effort into being honest with you in the kindest way possible, especially if I hear something that stands out.
 I’ll give direct and practical feedback when you ask for it, but I usually like to ask for you to search within for answers first.
 Some feedback is hard to hear and I always invite you to share that with me.
 In the long run people are usually grateful that someone was willing to provide direct input in a way that loved ones might not.

 We will simultaneously address your problems and channel your energy into productive, healthy activities that align with your personal goals.
 Defining those goals can be difficult at first, but clarifying them is tremendously helpful.

 Respecting You Completely

-Our “darker” sides can provide us with valuable information and momentum toward growth, so I integrate those parts of you that you might dislike or avoid.
-We all have these parts and sometimes half the battle is allowing yourself to acknowledge them.
+Our “shadows” can provide us with valuable information and momentum toward growth, so I integrate the parts of you that you might dislike or avoid.
+We all have these parts; sometimes half the battle is acknowledging them.

 “Any sufficiently advanced technology is indistinguishable from magic.” – Arthur C. Clarke